ritzz19/Carnival-wars-Hackathon/README.md

 # Modeling: (Carnival-Hackathon.ipynb file)
 I have used python for further data analysis and modeling.
 Data cleaning applied:
 1. To remove the outlier in minimum and selling price features.
-2. Used correlation and ANOVA test to decide which feature to drop
+2. Used correlation and ANOVA test to decide which feature to drop.
 3. For modeling RandomForest Regressor gave the best result.
 4. Used hyperparameter tuning to get a more optimized result.
 I was able to get 99.87% RMSLE for training data and 91.37% RMSLE in test data.